adankro/invoicing-system/README.md

  1. If we wanted to keep track of who needs to pay the invoice, and who needs to get paid for the invoice, how would you extend the application?

-- I would add a new model for the invoce vendor and another for the invoice customer, these two models will have a primary key like an id and the additional details like tax_id, name, address, email and phone that will be related as a forentkey on the invoice entity.
+- I would add a new model for the invoce vendor and another for the invoice customer, these two models will have a primary key like an id and the additional details like tax_id, name, address, email and phone that will be related as a foreign key on the invoice entity.

  ![alt text](https://github.com/adankro/invoicing-system/blob/dev/images/add_tables.png?raw=true)